sucong0826/WebGPU/README.md

     - ColorChunk: generate a chunk of color and render it on the canvas
 - watermark option: If you want to test multiple textures like watermark, please enable it.
 Only WebGPU supports this option, WebGL/WebGL2 is in progress.

-Now, you have the necessary configs and next click the Start button on the web page.
+Now, you have the necessary configs and next, click the Start button on the web page.
 In the Render Area, you will see the result.

 ### WebGL2
 In Progress.
-The WebGL2 way is still in progress but you can do some simple tests the options above.
+The WebGL2 way is still in progress but you can do some simple tests on the options above.
 Update asap.

 ## End/Reload
-Every time you want to setup some different options, please reload the page even though you can click the stop button.
+Every time you want to set up some different options, please reload the page even though you can click the stop button.
 The Stop button can't go back to the main UI again, so reloading will work.

 ## Notice
 The result of WebGPU/WebGL/WebGL2 is a little different between Mac and Windows.
 We are going to publish a report of performance according to the result.